How to Get a Singapore S Pass in 2024-25 | Complete Guide

 Obtaining a quota for S-Pass is challenging.
 Our OnDemand International will help you to understand the S-Pass and related information.

-Eligibility Criteria For S Pass
+Eligibility Criteria For S Pass in Singapore

 The S pass is only for skilled foreign employees who qualify for the following criteria.

-• Earn a fixed monthly salary of at least $3150.
+Earn a fixed monthly salary of at least $3150.
 Older and experienced employees required more salary to qualify.

-• Possess an employment offer from Singapore.
+Possess an employment offer from Singapore.

-Required Qualifications for Singapore S Pass
+Required Qualifications for S Pass Singapore

+Qualifications from unaccredited institutions are not acceptable.
 You can contact these agencies for checking whether the institute is unaccredited or accredited-

 • Global verification agencies